 The key to effective management of IBD is coordinated care among specially trained physicians with expertise in inflammatory bowel disease.
 The IBD program at Capital Health offers a multi-disciplinary approach to optimize not only the care patients will receive, but also to better coordinate their care with referring physicians and other providers.

-Our team consists of gastroenterologists, surgeons, radiologists, pathologists, and nurses that provide state-of-the- art clinical care using the latest medical therapies, advanced diagnostic studies, and latest surgical procedures to treat IBD.
+Our team consists of gastroenterologists, radiologists, pathologists, and nurses that provide state-of-the- art clinical care using advanced diagnostic studies and the latest medical therapies to diagnose and treat IBD.

 While there is no cure for IBD, our goal is to help bring about and maintain a prolonged remission of IBD symptoms and signs of disease.
 We strive to enable patients to stay in control of their disease, and allow them to continue their activities of daily living without the limitations that often occur with active, uncontrolled IBD.